 Member of Faculty Since: 1999

-Doug Thomas is Associate Professor of Supply Chain Management in the Smeal College of Business at Penn State and currently Faculty Director for the full time MBA program.
-He has also been a visiting faculty member at INSEAD.
+Doug Thomas is Professor of Supply Chain Management in the Smeal College of Business at Penn State and has also been a visiting faculty member at INSEAD and the Johnson Graduate School of Management at Cornell University.
+He has served as the faculty director for the MBA program at Penn State.
 Doug received his M.S. and Ph.D. degrees from Georgia Institute of Technology in Industrial Engineering and has a B.S. in Operations Research from Cornell University.
 Prior to returning to graduate school, Doug worked for C-Way Systems (now part of Epicor, Inc.), a software company specializing in manufacturing scheduling.

 His research interests include coordinating production and inventory planning across the extended enterprise and connecting decision models to logistics performance measurement.
-Doug is a research associate with the Center for Supply Chain Research where he serves as the faculty director for the Sales and Operations Planning benchmarking consortium.
-His work has appeared in several academic and practitioner journals in the areas of logistics and operations management, including Management Science, Manufacturing and Service Operations Management, Production and Operations Management, Journal of Business Logistics and Achieving Supply Chain Excellence through Technology.
+Doug is a research associate with the Center for Supply Chain Research where he has served as the faculty director for the Sales and Operations Planning benchmarking consortium.
+His work has appeared in several academic and practitioner journals in the areas of logistics and operations management, including Management Science, Manufacturing and Service Operations Management and Production and Operations Management.
 He serves as a senior editor for Production and Operations Management.

 Production Planning and Coordination